WangWenhao0716/ISC-Track1-Submission/README.md

 For ResNet-50, we do not pre-train it by ourselves.
 It is directly downloaded from [**here**](https://dl.fbaipublicfiles.com/barlowtwins/ep1000_bs2048_lrw0.2_lrb0.0048_lambd0.0051/resnet50.pth).
 It is supplied by Facebook Research, and the project is [**Barlow Twins**](https://github.com/facebookresearch/barlowtwins).

 For ResNet-152 and ResNet-50-IBN, we use the official codes of [**Momentum2-teacher**](https://github.com/zengarden/momentum2-teacher).
 We only change the backbone to ResNet-152 and ResNet-50-IBN.
 It takes about 2 weeks to pre-train the ResNet-152, and 1 week to pre-train the ResNet-50-IBN.
 To be convenient, we supply the whole pre-training codes in Pretrain folder.
+The related readme file is also given in that folder.

 ## Training